 Top tip 5) Save on kitchen furniture

 The more kitchen cabinets you buy, the more expensive your overall kitchen will cost.
 For example, a kitchen island complete with storage cabinets underneath could set you back hundreds, if not thousands of pounds.
 So, consider other ways of adding in storage which is cheaper, and which takes up less space if you have a small kitchen.
 Shelves on the walls can be a great way of storing kitchen items, particularly if you have pretty china you want to display.
-Read my top tips on buying tableware here .
+Read my top tips on buying tableware here and here are 5 Top tips for Small Space Kitchens by Maisons du Monde.

 So updating your kitchen and achieving your dream home style can be achieved on a budget.
 It’s all about being a savvy shopper and looking for deals.
 The harder you look, the luckier you get.
 I hope this article helps you with your kitchen project.
-For more top tips and inspiration click here and to shop kitchen furniture on Kuldea follow this link to start your shopping journey.
+For more top tips and inspiration click here and to shop kitchen furniture on Kuldea, here, and start your shopping journey.